slightcisco/UTCReading-Takeover/README.md

 # UTCReading-Takeover
 Used for file storage on UTCR Take over day

-To start, please make sure you have python, git, Flask and the webex teams SDK (links below)
+To start, please make sure you have python3 (important that its 3), git, Flask and the webex teams SDK (links below)

 https://github.com/CiscoDevNet/webexteamssdk